Argo float. Source: NASA, NASA’s Earth Observatory.

 During every data upload when the float resurfaces, there is an opportunity to re-plan the path of the float based on the best information of its location.
 Each time the float performs an upload, the location at the true position of the path so far in the execution can be used in an algorithm to plan the rest of the path using the planning model.

 The next part of the control sequence is executed according to the re-planned path.
 The process of re-planning is repeated each time that the float re-surfaces until the duration of the mission has been completed.
-The control sequence is always executed in the nature model and planned in the planning model.
+In simulation, the control sequence is always executed in the nature model (representing the truth) and planned in the planning model.